6 Easy Ways to Make Your Home More Energy Efficient

 Your home might be wasting energy in a number of places.
 The costs can really add up throughout the year.
 Fortunately, there are easy steps to improving your home's energy efficiency.
 When deciding which improvements to make on your own home, consider whether the improvement checks off at least one of two factors.
 Energy efficiency is the result of less energy consumption.
 Or when it requires less energy to perform the same task as before.
 Energy efficiency also happens when a more robust heat transfer barrier between the inside of your home and the outside climate is created.
 Anything that improves the building envelope will result in less energy consumption overall.
 If the idea of energy updates feels overwhelming, rest assured that there are some simple ways to create impactful energy updates.
 This list of 6 ways to create a more energy-efficient home includes updates that can happen in a day and some that create larger-scale savings.

-Insulation plays a large role in the overall energy efficiency of your home.
-Insulation acts to block heat transfer.
+Attic insulation plays a large role in the overall energy efficiency of your home.
+Attic insulation acts to block heat transfer.
 Keeping warm air inside during cold winter months and outside during hot summer days.
 Most homes in the northwest are underinsulated according to the Department of Energy.
 Updating insulation throughout your home, and especially attic insulation because heat rises, will noticeably increase your home's energy efficiency.
-According to the EPA, having adequate insulation can save the average homeowner $200 in energy costs annually.
+According to the EPA, having adequate attic insulation can save the average homeowner $200 in energy costs annually.
 In addition to these savings, Puget Sound Energy offers rebates on attic insulation upgrades.
-Most insulation projects only take about one day to complete.
+Most attic insulation projects only take about one day to complete.
 Which means you can start saving faster.

 3. Change Out Your Old Lightbulbs